chrisruis/Mutational_spectra_data/figures_data/figure_S7/README.md

 ## Data for Figure S7

-MMR_signatures_combined.csv contains SBS spectra for each signature
+MMR_signatures_combined.csv contains the SBS spectrum for each signature